 The main punishment for non-Muslims was extra taxes, which was a great deal more tolerant than the forced conversions and expulsions Christians enacted on Muslims during this period.
 Ottoman bureaucracy only interacted with localities in collecting taxes and recruitment, leaving many Greeks to become economically successful through trade.

 As more Greeks at home and abroad found economic success, they founded schools and universities throughout Greece.
 This led to a population more prideful and focused on their national identity and independence was declared in 1821.

 Although at first the fighting was done mostly by guerilla fighters, by 1827, the great powers of Russia, France, and Britain took up the Greek cause, sending naval support and acting as intermediaries for negotiations.
 Greek Independence became official in 1829, but the new country struggled to industrialize, and thousands of Greeks emigrated over the coming decades.

 20th Century Greece (1900 - Present)

 The early part of the 20th century saw Greece double in size through victory in the Balkan Wars of 1912-1913 and then gain Smyrna after siding with the Allies in WWI.
-Turkey attacked to regain Smyrna in 1919, and after 4 years of war, a peace agreement was signed, which allowed for a massive population exchange based on religion.
+Turkey attacked to regain Smyrna in 1919.
+After 4 years of war, a peace agreement was signed, which allowed for a massive population exchange based on religion.
 Over 1 million Orthodox Christians left Turkey, and 400,000 Muslims left Greece.

 During World War II, Greece fended off an Italian invasion but was defeated and occupied by the Nazis in 1941.
-After the Soviets’ advance forced the Germans to retreat, the very first conflict of the Cold War took place in Greece in the form of a 5-year (1944-1949) Civil War between Communists and the victorious British and American-backed Nationalists.
+After the Soviets’ advance forced the Germans to retreat, the very first conflict of the Cold War took place in Greece in the form of a 5-year (1944-1949) Civil War between Communists and the British- and American-backed Nationalists, who eventually won.